Joy-less/Holo/README.md

 - A table of variables, which are always private
 - A table of methods, which are always public
-- An internal array, which is used by `span`
+- An internal data pointer, which is used by internal types like `span` and `integer`

 ## Methods